rust-osdev/homepage/content/showcase/rusty-hermit/index.md

 features = ["smoltcp"]
 ```

-The feature `smoltcp` is required, if your application tries
+The feature `smoltcp` is required if your application tries
 to establish a TCP connection.
 In this case, the library operating systems
 includes the TCP/stack [smoltcp](https://github.com/smoltcp-rs/smoltcp).
 In addition _hermit-sys_ depends on the tool [cargo-download](https://crates.io/crates/cargo-download) to download required components and must be installed with the command `cargo install cargo-download`.